 Potential Yields of Prehistoric Cereals

-This is the longest running of the Butser programmes and has International equivalents run by the Farm.
-It is perhaps the most all-
+This was the longest running of the Butser programmes and has International equivalents run by the Farm.
+It was perhaps the most all-

-Over the years, results for a number of sites have been obtained and were published in Butser Ancient Farm Year Books (currently out of print), in lectures and in the paper: Crop Yields of Prehistoric Cereal Types Emmer & Spelt
+Over the years, results for a number of sites were obtained and published in Butser Ancient Farm Year Books (currently out of print), in lectures and in the paper: Crop Yields of Prehistoric Cereal Types Emmer & Spelt

-Similar programmes have been set up outside the UK.
+Similar programmes were set up outside the UK.
 One was in co-